jzohrab/lwt/docs/wordpress.md

 # Wordpress Integration

-*   **IMPORTANT: Please read this [THIS WARNING](#mue) first!**
-    I CANNOT give any support for this feature, NOR can I help you with any WordPress problems!
-    **USE AT YOUR OWN RISK!**

 The following instructions are for users who have installed WordPress, and want to install LWT for multiple WordPress users in conjunction with WordPress authentication.

-Every WordPress user will have his/her own LWT table set.
+**Every WordPress user will automatically be given his/her own LWT database.**

 1. [Download](http://wordpress.org/) and install WordPress.